-The Audit & Supervisory Board is comprised of the following three Directors (one of whom is a Standing Audit & Supervisory Board Member), two of whom are Outside Directors.

-The Audit & Supervisory Board deliberates important matters specified in the Audit & Supervisory Board Rules and endeavors to strengthen audits and supervision.
+The Audit & Supervisory Board is comprised of the following four Directors (one of whom is a Standing Audit & Supervisory Board Member), three of whom are Outside Directors.
+It holds meetings once a month in principle to deliberate important matters specified in the Audit & Supervisory Board Rules in accordance with the Standards for Audits and Supervision by the Audit & Supervisory Board and endeavors to strengthen audits and supervision.